7RU7H/Archive/Foothold/Active-Directory-Footholding.md

-# Foothold on Active Directory
+# Gaining a Foothold on Active Directory
 For enumeration see [[Active-Directory-Enumeration]] or general theory and definitions [[Active-Directory-Defined]].
 For commands cheatsheet [[Active-Directory-Commands]] or for Privilege Escalation see [[Active-Directory-Privilege-Escalation]].
 See [[Attacking-Kerberos]] for exclusively Kerberos related and information on the mechanics of Kerberos  [[Active-Directory-Kerberos-Defined]].

 ## NTLM Authenticated Services